 Employee Business Expenses

-If your employer doesn’t reimburse you for business expenses, you might be able to deduct certain expenses.
+Your employer might reimburse you for business expenses.
+If not, you might be able to deduct certain expenses.
 However, if you're eligible for employer reimbursement but don't put in a claim, you can't deduct the costs.

-Deduct your ordinary and necessary business-related expenses under the 2% rule on Form 1040, Schedule A. However, they must be ordinary and necessary.
+You can deduct your ordinary and necessary business-related expenses under the 2% rule on Form 1040, Schedule A. However, they must be ordinary and necessary.
 These include:

 An ordinary expense is common and accepted in your field of trade, business, or profession.
 A necessary expense is helpful and appropriate for your business.
 An expense doesn't have to be required to be considered necessary.